giampaolo/psutil/docs/glossary.rst

       A monitoring alert should fire on :field:`available` (or :field:`percent`) falling below a threshold, not on :field:`free`.
 See :func:`virtual_memory`.

+   buffers

+      Kernel memory used to cache filesystem metadata such as superblocks, inodes, and directory entries.
+Distinct from the :term:`page cache`, which caches file *contents*.
+      Like the page cache, buffer memory is reclaimable: the OS can free it under memory pressure.
+      Reported as the :field:`buffers` field of :func:`virtual_memory` (Linux, BSD).

    busy_time

       A :term:`cumulative counter` (milliseconds) tracking the time a disk